hoytech/quadrable/README.md

 * The code is slightly simpler.
 * All-zero roots are user-friendly: It's easy to recognize an empty tree.
 * A run of zeros will compress better, so if empty tree roots are transmitted frequently as a degenerate case in some protocol, it may help for them to be all zeros.
 * In some situations, like an Ethereum smart contract, using all zero values allows some minor optimisations.
-Specifically, 0 bytes in the calldata is cheaper on gas, contract code size is reduced, and "uninitialised" memory can be used for some operations.
+Specifically, 0 bytes in the calldata are cheaper on gas, contract code size is reduced, and "uninitialised" memory can be used for some operations.
 It does not save on storage loads though -- only a naive implementation would store the cached empty values in storage as opposed to contract code.

 ### Collapsed Leaves